GoogleChrome/web-vitals/README.md

   fcpEntry?: PerformancePaintTiming;
   /**
    * The `navigation` entry of the current page, which is useful for diagnosing
    * general page load issues.
+This can be used to access `serverTiming` for example:
+   * navigationEntry.serverTiming
    */
   navigationEntry?: PerformanceNavigationTiming | NavigationTimingPolyfillEntry;
 }